Model selection and clustering in stochastic block models with the exact integrated complete data likelihood: Introduction

 \subsection{Setting 3: medium scale community structures}

-The third setting is a classical community simulation but with more nodes and clusters, in order to study the effect of these two parameters.
+The third setting is similar to Setting 2 (communities plus hub cluster) but with more nodes and clusters, in order to study the effect of these two parameters.
 Thus, the number of vertices was set to $N=500$ and the number of clusters to $K=10$.
 The cluster proportions were defined as $\balpha=(1/10,\hdots,1/10)$ and all the other parameters kept the same value as previously.
-For this third experiment, the results presented in Figure \ref{fig:simu2} are identical for \textbf{greedy icl}, \textbf{colsbm} and \textbf{mixer}.
-The \textbf{vbmod} algorithm seems to be more affected by the dimensionality of the problem, and did not recover exactly the true clusters when $\beta$ is under $0.2$.
-The results obtained by the different algorithms in this setting are better than those obtained previously.
+For this third experiment, the results presented in Figure \ref{fig:simu2} are very close between \textbf{greedy ICL} and \textbf{colsbm} which outperform the other approaches. \textbf{Mixer} also provide very good results until $\beta$ reaches 0.3 but then its results start to drop quite rapidly.
+While the spectral baseline and \textbf{vbmod} did not recover exactly the planted partition even when the problem was simple ($\beta$ around 0.4), they outperformed \textbf{mixer} when the planted structure was not particularly strong.

+The results obtained by the different algorithms in this scenario are better than those obtained previously.
+The variances of the results are lower than in Setting 2.
 This can easily be explained by the increase in the number of nodes per cluster.
 The transitions between high and low values of the normalized mutual information were also sharper than in the previous experiments, for the same reasons.